 First Home Owner Grant: If you’re a first home buyer, you may be eligible for a First Home Owner Grant of up to $10,000.

-Duty Rate: The duty rate is determined by the purchase price of the property.
-Your rate of duty will either fall under a general rate, a concessional rate, or a first home owner rate depending on your circumstances.
-For general rates of duty, It can be anywhere from 1.9% for houses under 120k all the way to around 9% for houses over 725k.
+Duty rate: The duty rate is based on the purchase price of the property.
+Depending on your circumstances, your rate of duty will either be a general rate, a concessional rate, or a first-home owner rate.
+General rates of duty can range from 1.9% for houses under $120,000 to around 9% for houses over $725,000.
 You can find more information on rates of duty here.

 How is Stamp Duty Paid?